joinpursuit/8-0-javascript-on-your-machine-lab/readme.md

-# JavaScript on Your Machine Lab
+n# JavaScript on Your Machine Lab

 In this lab, you'll be building a small calculator function.
 Don't worry, your calculator will only need to add up numbers or subtract numbers.
 But, it will be doing it all from the command line!